ZarinMADHIHA/computer_vision_nlp_model_visual_question_answering_and-_a_web_inference/README.md

 ## Project Overview

-This project implements a complete pipeline for fine-tuning multimodal models (BLIP/CLIP) on Visual Question Answering datasets.
+This project implements a complete pipeline for fine-tuning multimodal models (BLIP) on Visual Question Answering datasets.
 The system processes image-text pairs, trains models to answer questions about images, and evaluates performance using comprehensive metrics.

 ## Features